software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 }
 ```

-`someReference` in this example is not available on the UI thread - therefore we have to copy it there, with correct scoping as well, for the worklet not to fail.
-However, in this case:
+In this example, `someReference` is not accessible on the UI thread.
+Consequently, we must copy it there, ensuring correct scoping, to keep the worklet from failing.
+But, consider this:

 ```tsx
 function bar() {